Yankees vs. Padres Player Props Betting Odds

 Torres Stats

-- Torres has hit safely in five games in a row.
-In his last five games he is batting .381 with three home runs, a walk and four RBI.
+- Torres has hit safely in six straight games.
+During his last 10 games he is batting .310 with three home runs, two walks and six RBI.

 Torres Recent Games